JerloPH/HomeCinema/README.md

 ## Edit MediaLocation

-To add multiple directories that the app loads media files from, follow this steps: <br>
+To add multiple directories where the app looks for media files, follow this steps: <br>

 1. Go to the location of HomeCinema.exe
 2. On the **"\data"** folder, Open **medialocation.hc-data** using any Text Editor.
 3. Paste the directory you want to add.
 Example: **D:\Movies**.
-4. NOTE: To add multiple directory, seperate each entry by a "," (comma)
+  - NOTE: To add multiple directory, seperate each entry by a "**,**" (comma)
-5. NOTE: **DO NOT USE LINE BREAK, ENTER, or TABS as it will cause bugs / directory won't be recognized**
+  - NOTE: **DO NOT USE LINE BREAK, ENTER, or TABS as it will cause bugs / directory won't be recognized**

 **Example**: ***D:\Movies,D:\Anime,D:\Shows***